Lorena Herrera

 Lorena Herrera de la Vega (born in Mazatlán, Sinaloa, Mexico), known professionally as Lorena Herrera, is a Mexican singer and actress.

 Biography

-Lorena was born in Mazatlán, Sinaloa, Mexico, layering moving with her family to Mexico City.
-She began her fashion modeling career in Mexico City.
-She became highly successful in Mexico, and gained an international reputation, posing for advertisements in Mexico and South America.
-As a model, she won the "Look of the Year" contest, awarded in Mexico.
+Lorena was born in Mazatlán, Sinaloa, Mexico, and later moved with her family to Mexico City.
+She began her fashion modeling career there and quickly achieved success in Mexico, gaining international recognition by appearing in advertising campaigns across Mexico and South America.
+As a model, she won the "Look of the Year" contest in Mexico.

-Lorena then began working in Mexico's low-budget films.
-She has been involved in more than seventy-five films since she began her career as an actress in soap operas.
+Following her modeling career, Lorena began working in Mexico's low-budget film industry.
+She has appeared in more than seventy-five films and also started her career in telenovelas.

-She also has created six music albums, of which five are studio albums, and one is an album of remixes named Soy (Remix), released in 1997.
+In addition to acting, she has released six music albums, including five studio albums and one remix album titled Soy (Remix), released in 1997.

-For her work in the motion picture and recording industries as well as television, Herrera's handprints were embedded onto the Paseo de las Luminarias in 2012.
+For her contributions to the film industry, recording industry, and television, Lorena Herrera's handprints were embedded in the Paseo de las Luminarias in 2012.